 Last but not least, I feel that this app is a great supplementary tool to the other apps in this list.
 What strikes me the most about the TenguGo Hangul app is its emphasis on the pronunciation of the Korean alphabet.

 I also liked how the app makes sure that my pronunciations are correct via animated demonstrations of mouth and tongue position.
 It also has a section on the history and structure of Hangul if you want to learn about that.
-The app is available to both iOS users and Android device owners.
+The app is available to iOS users .

 No matter which app you decide to choose to begin your Korean language learning journey, the important thing is to determine how much time and effort you can commit to it and stick with it until you accomplish your goal.